alvarobartt/ml-monitoring-with-wandb/README.md

 ## :crystal_ball: Future Tasks

-- [ ] Explore more wandb functionalities (config, multirun and save pth)
-- [ ] Re-train the model with different configurations
-- [ ] Use beta feature for checking the model's predictions (https://twitter.com/weights_biases/status/1364342536836288515)
+- [ ] Use beta feature to show the predicted labels per image (https://twitter.com/weights_biases/status/1364342536836288515)
-- [ ] Explain Sweeps?
+- [ ] Explain how to use `wandb` Sweeps